 This facility was originally built in 1842 as the Wylie Flour Mill and was used to grind grain into flour.
-From 1993-97 two turbine intakes, two pit-type Kaplan turbines, two draft tubes, two Santasalo 5:1 gearboxes, two 250 hp, 600 V and 1200 rpm induction generators along with a tailrace and metering equipment were installed by the Dupuis family.
-The original dam was repaired and is still in use.
+From 1993-97 the site was developed into a waterpower facility by the Dupuis family.

 OPERATING PLAN - ENERDU G.S.